dotnet/AspNetCore.Docs/aspnet/web-forms/overview/deployment/web-deployment-in-the-enterprise/web-deployment-in-the-enterprise.md

 ---
 title: "Web Deployment in the Enterprise | Microsoft Docs"
 author: jrjlee
-description: "This tutorial describes how to meet lots of the challenges you&#x27;ll encounter when you manage the deployment of enterprise-scale web applications to devel..." ms.author: aspnetcontent
+description: "This tutorial describes how to meet lots of the challenges you'll encounter when you manage the deployment of enterprise-scale web applications to devel..." ms.author: aspnetcontent
 manager: wpickett
 ms.date: 05/04/2012